-A valued system of assurance
+The system of assurance

 The system of assurance includes:

-- government agencies and their delivery partners
+- government organisations and their delivery partners

 - third party assurance providers.

-‘A valued system of assurance that delivers high levels of trust and confidence in digital public services for all New Zealanders.’
+A valued system of assurance that delivers high levels of trust and confidence in digital public services in New Zealand.

-Citizens — as part of a valued system of assurance we contribute to high levels of trust and confidence that New Zealanders have in digital public services
+Citizens — we contribute to the high levels of trust and confidence that people have in New Zealand's digital public services.

 Ministers — we provide Ministers with confidence that digital investments and ICT risks are being managed effectively and will deliver the expected benefits.